Hjel2/edge-PE/README.md

 # How do positional encodings generalise to edges?

-Official codebase for the paper _How do positional encodings generalise to edges?_
+Official codebase for the miniproject [_How do positional encodings generalise to edges?_](https://hjel.me/assets/pdf/grl.pdf)

 Positional encodings have recently become ubiquitous in the graph learning ecosystem: initially invented for transformers, they have found use even in message-passing neural networks.
 However, all current positional encodings augment node features to some extent.
 This project rethinks that.